auth0/docs/articles/quickstart/native/ios-objc/03-user-sessions.md

 For more information on how to use Cocoapods, read the [Cocoapods documentation](http://guides.cocoapods.org/using/getting-started.html).
 :::

-## Save the User's Credentials When They Log in
+## Save User Credentials When They Log in

 When your users log in successfully, save their credentials.
 You can then log them in automatically when they open your application again.